The for and as constructs provide a termination test

 (It uses an internal variable to keep track of the number of iterations.)

-construct takes one form, a test,
+The while construct takes one form, a test,

 and terminates the iteration if the test evaluates to false.

-clause is equivalent to the expression
+A while clause is equivalent to the expression

-(if (not test) (loop-finish))
+(if (not test) (loop-finish)).

-construct is the inverse of while
+The until construct is the inverse of while;

 it terminates the iteration if the test evaluates to